professor-calculus/Analysis_boostedNmssmHiggs/README.md

 this should be the full path and include a new directory (which the code creates) where the file will go.
 The new directory should include useful info about what you were doing.
-The directory should also be unique eg "output_DoubleBTaggerEfficiencyStudies_boostedHiggsToBB/histos.root" Good idea to use the name of the dir where you got the ntuples. eg boostedHiggsMC_25e777_v3 (typically use full paths to inputs and outputs)
+The directory should also be unique eg "output_DoubleBTaggerEfficiencyStudies_boostedHiggsToBB/histos.root" Good idea to use the name of the dir where you got the ntuples.
+Link clearly to what you used from /hdfs output_DoubleBTaggerEfficiencyStudies/GluGluToRadionToHHTo2B2G_M-900_narrow_13TeV-madgraph_boostedHiggsMC_25e777/
+(typically use full paths to inputs and outputs)

 ***Other options (don't need to explicitly write)***: